AdobeDocs/experience-manager-cloud-service.en/help/core-concepts/home.md

 # Core Concepts of Experience Manager as a Cloud Service {#aem-core-concepts-guide}

-This page lists self-help resources covering the core concepts of Experience Manager as a Cloud Service.
+This page lists self-help resources introducing the core concepts of Experience Manager as a Cloud Service.

 ## Key Core Concepts Articles {#key-articles}